 (3) A safety case may relate to more than one facility.

-(4) The operator must not submit a safety case before the operator and the Safety Authority have agreed on the scope of any validation required to be provided in respect of the facility.
+(4) The operator must not submit a safety case before the operator and the Minister have agreed on the scope of any validation required to be provided in respect of the facility.

+[Regulation 35 amended in Gazette 30 Dec 2011 p.
+5549.]

-36. Safety Authority may request more information
+36. Minister may request more information

-(1) If an operator submits a safety case to the Safety Authority, the Safety Authority may request the operator to provide further written information about any matter required by these regulations to be included in a safety case.
+(1) If an operator submits a safety case to the Minister, the Minister may request the operator to provide further written information about any matter required by these regulations to be included in a safety case.

 (2) A request under subregulation (1) must —